Dichill/drx-smticket/README.md

 # Let x be any integer number
 article['title'][x]
 ```
 <p style="text-align:center;">As what it said, Let x be any integer number.
-As long as that number doesn't exceed on how many results are there in the search results.
+As long as that number doesn't exceed on how many results are there in the search results it wont return an error.
 If you let x be '1' then it will print out the first title in the list.</p>

 <hr>